Grenadier Guards (horse): 2021: three-year-old season

-On his first appearance as a three-year-old Grenadier Guards started favourite for the Grade 3 Falcon Stakes over 1400 metres at Chukyo on 20 March but was beaten a head into second place by Rook's Nest.
-On 9 May Grenadier Guards contested the 26th edition of the Grade 1 NHK Mile Cup over 1600 metres at Tokyo Racecourse and started the 2.4/1 favourite.
+On his first appearance as a three-year-old, Grenadier Guards started favourite for the Grade 3 Falcon Stakes over 1400 metres at Chukyo on March 20 but was beaten a head into second place by Rook's Nest.
+On May 9, Grenadier Guards contested the 26th edition of the Grade 1 NHK Mile Cup over 1600 metres at Tokyo Racecourse and started the 2.4/1 favourite.
 After settling in sixth place he was switched to the outside and made progress in the straight but was outpaced in the closing stages and came home third behind Schnell Meister and Songline.

-Following a summer break, Grenadier Guards returned to the track for the Grade 3 Keisei Hai Autumn Handicap over 1600 metres at Nakayama Racecourse on 12 September when he was matched against older horses for the first time.
+Following a summer break, Grenadier Guards returned to the track for the Grade 3 Keisei Hai Autumn Handicap over 1600 metres at Nakayama Racecourse on September 12 when he was matched against older horses for the first time.
 He started favourite again but finished third behind the five-year-olds Catedral and Contra Check.
-He was moved back up to Grade 1 class for the Mile Championship ay Hanshin on 21 November when he ran unplaced behind Gran Alegria.
+He was moved back up to Grade 1 class for the Mile Championship ay Hanshin on November 12 when he ran unplaced behind Gran Alegria.
+Grenadier Guards then went on to race in the Hanshin Cup on 25 December with jockey Cristian Demuro in which they won the race.

+2022 and 2023: four and five-year-old seasons

+Grenadier Guards' first race of 2022 was the Takamatsunomiya Kinen, but finished at an unimpressive 12th place due to his place position being the most outward.
+The horse was then sent abroad to the United Kingdom where he finished at 19th place in the Queen Elizabeth II Jubilee Stakes.
+The horse was entered in the Hanshin Cup after a six months break in an attempt to win the same race once again but finished second behind Diatonic.

+Grenadier Guards was entered in the Hankyu Hai and the Takamatsunomiya Kinen but did not place in either race.
+After finishing the Takamatsunomiya Kinen, it was announced that the horse had suffered a broken carpal bone, and forced out of the race for at least six months.

+Grenadier Guards returned to racing on October 28 at the Swan Stakes but finished sixth behind Win Greatest.
+On his next and final race, the Hanshin Cup, the horse finished second behind Win Marvel.
+Following this race, the horse was retired from racing and sent to the Shadai Stallion Station to stand stud there.